CollinErickson/TestFunctions/cran-comments.md

 There is one reverse import: optimizeR

 This fix will get make sure that optimizeR still works.
+I couldn't get revdepcheck to work, but I cloned the GitHub repo and ran check on my laptop and it passed with no issues.